MarkSheehan72/milestone-project-3/README.md

 *Get a summary of search results to make it easier to decide which search result recipe best fits what we are looking for:*

-* Search for a recipe (use "test" for this example).
+* Search for a recipe (use "test" as the title for this example).

 * Users will see the number of recipes in the database which match their search criteria at the top of the search results page.